USDA-ARS-NWRC/basin_setup/README.rst

 	$  basin_setup -p 519976,4768323 -dm ASTGTM2_N43W117_dem.tif --epsg 2153

-Note: Untilt this code is improved the user must provided the EPSG code so the projection information can be obtained.
+Note: Until this code is improved the user must provided the EPSG code so the projection information can be obtained.
 If you are not sure what your EPSG is use this link to find it. http://spatialreference.org/ref/epsg/